 - Phase 1 was completed in 2016 and was delivered by Network Rail, Chiltern Railways, and local companies Carillion and Buckingham Group.

-- Phase 2 is underway, with enabling works being delivered by the East West Rail Alliance, which was formed in 2015 by Network Rail.
+- Phase 2 is underway, with main construction work being delivered by the East West Rail Alliance, which was formed in 2015 by Network Rail.

 - Oxford and Bicester: three services per hour (delivered)